NOLAN M. KAVANAGH

 March 29, 2009

 The first winner of American Idol, Kelly is a power-house vocalist.
-Talent enchants me.
-And here, her vocals are insane.
-She slips effortlessly between belts and head voice.
-And it drips with soul, even if her bluesy rasp doesn’t take center stage here.
+The quality of this video is poor, but her vocals are insane.
+She effortlessly slips between belts and head voice.
+Her bluesy rasp punctuates the song’s soul.
+Also, be sure to catch the note at the end.

 4. My Country ‘Tis of Thee (Traditional)